Chapel of St Mark

-Before moving to the Wembley Downs campus in 1961, Hale School students had attended St Mary’s Church in West Perth with sister school St Mary’s Anglican Girls’ School under the pastoral leadership of the dynamic Rector, the Reverend Charles Tom Riley (1905-06), Old Haleian and founder of St Mary’s Anglican Girls’ School.
+Before moving to the Wembley Downs campus in 1961, Hale School students had attended St Mary’s Church in West Perth with sister school St Mary’s Anglican Girls’ School under the pastoral leadership of the Reverend Charles ‘Tom’ Riley (1905-06), Old Haleian and founder of St Mary’s Anglican Girls’ School.
 The building of the Chapel of St Mark was the first time that Hale students, both boarders and day students could worship on campus.

-It is over 55 years since the Chapel of St Mark was consecrated by the Reverend George Appleton.
-The 1969 Cygnet provides a vivid account of the day conveying a strong sense of the solemnity and emotion of the occasion.
+The Chapel of St Mark was consecrated by the Reverend George Appleton on Sunday 16 February 1969.
+The Cygnet from that year provides a vivid account of the day conveying a strong sense of the solemnity and emotion of the occasion.

 The 111th year in the history of Hale School was made memorable by the consecration of the school’s first Chapel, dedicated to the glory of God and the honour of St Mark, by the most Reverend George Appleton on Sunday, February 16th, 1969.